Milton Berle: Late career

 On April 14, 1979, Berle guest-hosted NBC's Saturday Night Live.
-Berle's long reputation for taking control of an entire television production—whether invited to do so or not—was a cause of stress on the set.
+Berle's long-standing reputation for taking control of an entire television production—whether invited to do so or not—was a cause of stress on the set.
 In addition, he appeared skeptical about the show's satirical bent.
 One of the show's writers, Rosie Shuster, described the rehearsals for the Berle SNL show and the telecast as "watching a comedy train accident in slow motion on a loop."
 Upstaging, camera mugging, doing spit-takes, inserting old comedy bits, and climaxing the show with a maudlin performance of "September Song" complete with a pre-arranged standing ovation (something producer Lorne Michaels had never sanctioned) resulted in Berle being banned from hosting the show again.
 The episode was also barred from being rerun until surfacing in 2003 because Michaels thought it brought down the show's reputation.